migpovrap/dotfiles/README.md

 -----------

 ### Future improvements
-- [X] Use op cli to store and restore gnupg keys.
-- [X] Finish the script to encrypt and decrypt files stored in Google Drive.
 - [ ] Use Cmd key on Nvim instead of Ctrl.
 - [ ] Add more shortcuts to the cheatsheet.
-- [ ] Auto restore raycast backup using apple script
 - [ ] Find defaults setting for display, True tone and dock apps layout, app notifications, disable window manager.